kdchin/profile-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Profile Frontend Mini-Example
 This is a mini React example to demonstrate some core React concepts for 67-272 at CMU.
+Full react + rails example [here](https://github.com/kdchin/profile-full)

 - State vs Props
 - Simple form